alceu-frigeri/tikzcalendarnotes/README.md

 tikz calendar marks and notes

-For more details,  see the documentation, [tikzcalendarnotes.pdf](http://mirrors.ctan.org/macros/latex/contrib/tikzcalendarnotes/doc/tikzcalendarnotes.pdf)
+For more details ,  see the documentation , [tikzcalendarnotes.pdf](http://mirrors.ctan.org/macros/latex/contrib/tikzcalendarnotes/doc/tikzcalendarnotes.pdf)

 --------------